jclouds/legacy-jclouds/documentation/quickstart/openstack.markdown

 {% highlight java %}
 Properties overrides = new Properties();
-//point the JClouds to the Openstack v 1.1 API endpoint URL overrides.setProperty(Constants.PROPERTY_ENDPOINT, "https://authurl");
+//point the JClouds to the Openstack v 1.1 API endpoint URL
+//for swift version 1.4.4 the URL is of the form: http(s)://ip:port/auth overrides.setProperty(Constants.PROPERTY_ENDPOINT, "https://authurl");

 / get a context with nova that offers the portable ComputeService api